 Corporation Tax for Non- Residential Landlords: An Update

-In our earlier blogs through 2019, we had detailed on the particular legislation and compliance rules if you own a non-resident company in the UK that attracts rent on the property owned.
-Those can be a casual read to understand the legislation, but as of 2020, the rules are changing.
+In our earlier blogs through 2019, we detailed the particular legislation and compliance rules if you own a non-resident company in the UK that attracts rent on the property owned.
+Those can be casual readers to understand the legislation, but as of 2020, the rules are changing.
 And we thought we could keep you abreast of the latest developments so you’re not caught off-guard!
-Instead of focussing on Income Tax as was the case until now, you may have to direct your energies into understanding how the rules have now shifted to Corporation tax.
+Instead of focusing on Income Tax as was the case until now, you may have to direct your energies into understanding how the rules have shifted to Corporation tax.

-From April 2020, non-resident companies with income from UK property will stop being charged UK income tax (Capital Gains) and will instead be subject to the UK’s corporation tax regime.
-Further guidance on this is likely to be released by HMRC soon, but for now, we know that the companies who are liable to pay this tax will have to re-register with them.
-A few companies are likely to already be under their radar through registration under the non-resident landlord scheme.
+From April 2020, non-resident companies with income from UK property will stop being charged UK income tax (Capital Gains) and will be subject to the UK’s corporation tax regime.
+Further guidance on this will likely be released by HMRC soon, but for now, we know that the companies liable to pay this tax will have to re-register with them.
+A few companies will likely be under their radar through registration under the non-resident landlord scheme.

 Where Do You Start?

-A great place to begin would be to check if you even need to read further.
+A great place to begin is to check if you need to read further.

-The rules of the new guidance do not apply to you if:
+The rules of new guidelines do not apply to you if:

-You decide to enter to the UK property market on or after 6th April 2020
+- You decide to enter the UK property market on or after 6th April 2020

 Reading further?
 Then here’s what you will need to proceed.